Can peer recovery coaches in the emergency room help link people with opioid use disorder to treatment?

 Initiation of a medication for opioid use disorder

-No patients were started on medication for opioid use disorder in the emergency department, and less than a third of patients included in the study (28.5 percent, 48/151) initiated medication for opioid use disorder within the year after their emergency department visit.
-Proportions of patients initiating medication for opioid use disorder were similar between the usual care and take-home naloxone groups, but there was a non-significant shorter median time to initiation of medication for opioid use disorder among those who got a recovery coach and naloxone compared to usual care (81 days vs. 107 days).
+No patients were started on medication for opioid use disorder in the emergency department, and less than a third of patients included in the study (28.5%, 48/151) initiated medication for opioid use disorder within the year after their emergency department visit.
+Proportions of patients initiating medication for opioid use disorder were similar between the usual care and take-home naloxone groups, but in absolute terms there was a shorter time to initiation of medication for opioid use disorder among those who got a recovery coach and naloxone compared to usual care (81 days vs. 107 days).

 Repeat emergency department visits for opioid overdose

-Thirty patients (19.9 percent) were treated for a repeat opioid overdose at a study site emergency department within one year from their initial emergency department visit.
-A slightly smaller proportion of those receiving a recovery coach had a repeat overdose compared to the usual care group.
+Thirty patients (19.9%) were treated for a repeat opioid overdose at a study site emergency department within one year from their initial emergency department visit, however, a smaller proportion of those receiving a recovery coach had a repeat overdose compared to the usual care group.
 In absolute terms, those in the naloxone group had the lowest incidence of repeat emergency department visit for opioid overdose and a statistical trend toward longer median time to repeat emergency department visit for opioid overdose.

-Seven (4.6 percent) participants died within one year of their emergency department visit.
-Half of these deaths occurred within 123 days.
-Although not statistically significantly different, a smaller proportion of deaths occurred among those receiving take home naloxone or a recovery coaching with naloxone, and had a longer median time to death.
+Of those in the study sample, 7 (4.6%) participants died within a year of their emergency department visit, with half of these deaths occurring within 123 days.
+In absolute terms, a smaller proportion of deaths occurred among those receiving take home naloxone or a recovery coaching with naloxone and had a longer median time to death.